CullenSUN/fish_vision/README.md

 # fish_vision

-We are building the vision system for a very fast robotic fish.
-Target to avoid obstacles with the vision.
+We are building the computer vision system for a very fast robotic fish.
+Target to avoid obstacles with vision.

 ## Hardware
 - Raspberry Pi 4 (Model B 8GB RAM)